karlBackanCareer/quantization_research_course/README.md

-# Research Course at Mid Sweden University.
+# Research Course at Mid Sweden University

 User tests reveal subjective assessment of image quality when downscaling and upscaling using different scaling factors and tests.